cutofmyjib/cutofmyjib.github.io/about.md

 desc: Diana Lozano
 ---

-Hi, I'm a designer and a budding developer living in San Franciscold.
+Hi, I'm a designer and a web developer living in San Franciscold.
 You can ping me on [Twitter](http://twitter.com/bossigner) or email me at [thedianalozano@gmail.com](mailto:thedianalozano@gmail.com).

 ## You can find my projects here